 The Canadian government passed legislation in 2004 giving tax exemptions to Canadian Forces members and Canadian police officers deployed overseas on hazardous and moderate-risk missions.
-About 3,000 Canadian Forces members and police officers qualified for the tax break at the time of its introduction.
+Thousands Canadian Forces members and police officers qualified for the tax break.
 It’s aimed at improving the quality of life for those who risk their lives in defence of Canadian interests, a worthy goal!

 “The Canadian Forces has four steps to rate the hazard involved with mission deployments for tax purposes,” says Barrie, Ontario tax accountant John Sutter.
 “Level 1 includes the lowest risk missions and these personnel aren’t eligible for the Canadian Forces and police deduction.
 At the other end of the scale, level 3 and 4 missions are the highest risk.
 These personnel are always eligible for the deduction.
 Personnel on moderate risk missions rated level 2 can be eligible, but only if a level 2 mission is designated by the Minister of Finance.”
 These designated missions must have an assessed risk score between 1.99 and 2.50, determined by the Department of National Defence.

 Prior to March 2013, level 2 missions — those of moderate risk — required recognition by the Department of National Defence and approval by the Cabinet to qualify as eligible “prescribed missions.”
 Then Bill C-60 streamlined this procedure to eliminate a possible loophole that allowed a level 1 mission to qualify for the deduction.
 The bill also gave the Minister of Finance signatory approval over which designated level 2 missions qualify, based on the recommendations of the Ministry of National Defence.